 When entering the Cathedral, visitors are drawn into a world of art.
 Berlin Cathedral is a work of art in itself, given its historical and architectural significance.
-The chancel, the dome and the religious imagery impress onlookers with their splendour and sheer scale.
+The chancel and the dome impress onlookers with their splendour and sheer scale.

 For many years, the Cathedral has played host to numerous, well-renowned exhibitions and spatial interventions for old and new art alike.
 New perspectives are forged, creating the impetus to drive forward the age-old discussion regarding the relationship between religion and art, and between art and church.
 This discourse is characterised today by a search for references to faith in contemporary art.

 For several years, Berlin Cathedral has also been exhibiting and integrating contemporary art into its church space.
 Large, publicly funded exhibitions have attracted tens of thousands of visitors.